 What if I forget to complete the host questionnaire?

 The participants will not have updated profiles for the checkout sessions and it will take a lot of administration to solve this challenge.
 Please remember to fill in the form directly after hosting your session.

 What if someone breaks the Code of Conduct?
 What if someone had a report of misconduct?

 In the case that this happens The Carpentries has a set of guidelines that can be followed.

-What if someone asks me to join the instructor checkout session and it is already full?
+What if someone asks me to join the session and it is already full?

-What if someone is loud/obnoxious and/or talks down to other people?
+What if someone talks down to other people?

 What if I am having trouble understanding one of the attendees?

-You could ask the participant to type their questions in the Community Discussions Etherpad for you to read and respond to them, which will also make note taking much easier.
-Consider asking them to speak up if the microphone is too soft.
+You could ask the participant to type their questions in the Community Sessions Etherpad for you to read and respond to them, which will also make note taking much easier.
+Consider asking them to speak louder if the microphone is too soft.